 These experiences have shaped me to become who I am today.
 By channeling my energy to care for other people and thinking less about my own needs, I found a new purpose in life.
 Compassion and service to others.
 It was these commitments that defined my self-worth and boosted my confidence.
 I am now better equipped in handling stressful situations; accepting and facing life problems with optimism.
 All the bullying I experienced in middle school has been a rewarding experience for my personality and character.
 Although I wouldn't want to go through it again, I am grateful that I did.

+Hi Rachelle!

+I am glad to see that you’ve come out of your battle victorious!
+Undoubtedly a tough battle; but as they say it: what doesn’t kill you makes you stronger.

+I think this piece of yours is very well-written and aptly flows with ease.
+However, with 75 words to spare, why not make the most out of it by, perhaps, telling us a bit more about what you did on the second to last paragraph.
+I’m intrigued by your erosion-preventing device!

+But at any rate, keep up the amazing work and always continue to inspire!

+- Matthew